BardicDefense/purple-hack/README.md

 # Checks & Saves

-**Checks** are a single roll against a target number, used to resole situations with interesting stakes that would either be too tedious or difficult to describe, or involve a strong element of chance.
+**Checks** are a single roll against a target number, used to resolve situations with interesting stakes that would either be too tedious or difficult to describe, or involve a strong element of chance.
 Even if it comes down to a die roll, players will be rewarded for thinking the action through, and sometimes penalized for not.
 For example, if a player thinks to first apply some lamp oil to the chain and gearing responsible for raising a stuck gate, this would reduce the difficulty.

 First, the referee decides how difficult a check is: